vestrel00/contacts-android/docs/entities/about-api-entities.md

 Checking if an `ExistingDataEntity` is read-only requires a separate query.
 You can use extension functions defined in `DataIsReadOnly.kt` for this purpose.

-> ℹ️ For more info, read [Convenience functions | Check if Data is read-only](./../other/convenience-functions.md#check-if-data-is-read-only).
+> ℹ️ For more info, read [Convenience functions | Check if Data is read-only](./../other/convenience-functions.md#getset-data-read-only).

+Modifying read-only data locally as a sync adapter is possible by using an instance of `contacts.core.Contacts` with the `callerIsSyncAdapter` flag set to true.

+> ℹ️ For more info, read [Contacts API Setup | Sync adapter operations](./../setup/setup-contacts-api.md#sync-adapter-operations).

 ## Data integrity